-Not unlike iTunes, Photos for Mac defaults to copying every single imported photograph or video to its own library.
-You can change that behavior if you like, but most people prefer to not bother themselves with running managed photo libraries so they’ll keep the setting as is.
+The Photos app for Mac defaults to copying every imported photograph or video to its own library.
+You can change that behavior, but most people prefer not to bother themselves with running managed photo libraries, so they’ll keep the setting as is.

 Any images or videos you import into Photos are copied to the app’s own library.

-By default, the library is saved inside your account’s Pictures folder in a bundle named “Photos Library.photoslibrary”.
-It appears as a single icon in Finder, but is really a bundle of files.
+By default, the library is saved inside your account’s Pictures folder in a bundle named Photos Library.photoslibrary.
+It appears as a single icon in Finder but is really a bundle of files.

 To browse the bundle and see its contents, right-click it in Finder and choose Show Package Contents from the popup menu.
 Your Mac should now display the hidden directories and files within the Photos library bundle until you close the Finder window.

-While you can dive into the Master folder and find your items nested in sub-folders named after the year, month and day they were taken, you can do browse the contents of your library more comfortably within the Photos app itself.
+While you can dive into the Masters/originals folder and find your items nested in sub-folders named after the year, month, and day they were taken, you can browse the contents of your library more comfortably within the Photos app itself.

-WARNING: You’re strongly discouraged from manually modifying any files in the bundle or Photos may lose some of your settings/edits and even corrupt/delete your library.
+WARNING: You’re strongly discouraged from manually modifying any files in the bundle, or Photos may lose some of your settings/edits and even corrupt/delete your library.

 About nondestructive editing in Photos

 In other words, Photos is able to keep the originals intact while remembering all your edits as scriptable commands without wasting huge chunks of precious storage space.
-Your non-edited originals are safely stored in the Masters sub-folder inside the Photos library bundle.
-Any touch-ups, again, are saved programmatically as editing commands in these .AAE file.
+Your non-edited originals are safely stored in the Masters/originals sub-folder inside the Photos library bundle.
+Any touch-ups, again, are saved programmatically as editing commands in these AAE files.

-This design lets Photos keep your original items safe no matter how many times you may have edited them, without creating a new copy for every edit.
+This design lets Photos keep your original items safe no matter how many times you may have edited them without creating a new copy for every edit.

 One more thing…